Savings bonds for kidsSavings bonds for kids

 Buying an electronic savings bond as a gift is the other option, but this is a clunky process, so brace yourself.

-The child, the parent and you will all need to have TreasuryDirect accounts, and you’ll need to know the child’s full legal name and social security number.
+The child, the parent and you will all need to have TreasuryDirect accounts.
+Also, you’ll need to know the child’s full legal name and social security number.

 Buying an electronic savings bond as a gift is the other option, but this is a clunky process, so brace yourself